ybayle/vqmm/README.md

 # VQMM
-VQMM Classification algorithm
-Everything is under MIT License except the folder ThibaultLanglois-VQMM which has its own rights.
-See [this link for more info](https://bitbucket.org/ThibaultLanglois/vqmm/ "Thibault Langlois page")
+Utils in order to use the VQMM Classification algorithm Everything is under MIT License except the folder ThibaultLanglois-VQMM which has its own rights.
+See [this link for more info](https://bitbucket.org/ThibaultLanglois/vqmm/ "Thibault Langlois page") and for the latest version of VQMM.

 ### Launching the programm
 ./vqmm.sh ./filelist.txt